Ever noticed how hard it is to sell just one widget on Etsy?

 It’s one thing for AI to autocorrect a typo like “Tohki shit” to “Tohki shirt.”
 It’s quite another for it to change search terms to be utterly random and useless and refuse the searcher any options.

-In short, what you want is probably there but you’ll never find it.
+Silverman was right about one thing: What you want is probably sold on Etsy but you’ll never find it.
+Especially vintage.
 Buyers don’t buy what they can’t find.

 The Etsy Penalty Box